The Curriculum Choice

 I’m continuously searching for the “best” curriculum for our needs, which are ever-changing.
 Unfortunately, my small town leaves a lot desired when it comes to curriculum availability.
 And, because I’m an incredibly visual and hands-on person, it’s hard for me to commit to buying things that I can’t thumb through.

-I was recently given the chance to take a sneak peak at the Epi Kardia curriculum by the company.
+I was recently given the chance to take a sneak peak at the First Grade Daily Lesson Plans by Train up a Child Publishing.
 It, along with a few others, had been bookmarked in my “check out later” file – so when the chance came along, I was giddy.
 No lie.

-With each topic, the Bible along with a variety of other christian and non-christian (but approved by Epi Kardia) books are used to help teach your child more about the subject he or she is supposed to be learning.
-Because of it’s Charlotte Mason approach, Epi Kardia also includes a lot of copy-work and handwriting exercises.
-It’s so impressive to see how they’ve really brought a myriad of important subjects (Bible, History/Reading, Science, English/Phonics, Arts) together in a wonderful education plan.
+With each topic, the Bible along with a variety of other Christian and non-Christian (but approved by the authors) books are used to help teach your child more about the subject he or she is supposed to be learning.
+Because of it’s Charlotte Mason approach, Train up a Child Publishing also includes a lot of copy-work and handwriting exercises.
+It’s so impressive to see how they’ve really brought a myriad of important subjects (Bible, History/Reading, Science, Language Arts, and Fine Arts) together in a wonderful education plan.

 The Pros-

-• Teaches Bible, History/Reading, Science, English/Phonics, Arts (some programs similar to this one do not teach science)
+• Teaches Bible, History/Reading, Science, Language Arts, and Fine Arts (some programs similar to this one do not include science).

-• Included is a book list, complete with ISBN numbers
+• Included is a book list, complete with ISBN numbers, Reading divided up per day with narration prompts and discussion questions.

-• The plans leave plenty of time for “projects”
+• The plans leave plenty of time for projects and assignments, which are included in the program, along with a weekly supply list.

 • Requires little planning as it’s all done for you!